-In 2017 the NTRS redesigned the renal outreach program in an attempt to address concerns about the low attendance rates at remote outreach clinics and the desire to provide a more holistic outpatient service that includes remote area outreach visits, outpatient clinics in urban areas and increased use of telemedicine.
+In 2017 the Northern Terrotiry Renal Services (NTRS) redesigned the renal outreach program in an attempt to address concerns about the low attendance rates at remote outreach clinics and the desire to provide a more holistic outpatient service that includes remote area outreach visits, outpatient clinics in urban areas and increased use of telemedicine.

-TEHS has strongly supported the development of the redesigned renal outreach program and is interested in its impact and value as compared to the previous program model.
-To this end TEHS has invited MSHR to undertake a Process Evaluation to ensure the program is being implemented as expected and/or identify issues with poor design to enable early and effective program changes.
+Top End Health Service (TEHS) has strongly supported the development of the redesigned renal outreach program and is interested in its impact and value as compared to the previous program model.
+To this end TEHS has invited Menzies School of Health Research to undertake a process evaluation to ensure the program is being implemented as expected and/or identify issues with poor design to enable early and effective program changes.

 Implications for policy and practice:

 Outreach clinics aim to provide equitable and accessible services for the most dis-advantaged people.
 However, low attendance at outpatient clinics has a significant impact on resources across primary and tertiary services and contributes to poorer outcomes including inadequate preparation for end stage treatment and increase in avoidable admissions.